angeligareta/alcohol-consumption/README.md

 ### Interest in the field

-The interest in the field arises from the recent increase in alcohol consumption, more specifically in young people.
-It would be appealing to research what are being the consequences of this fact in other domains such as education and health, as well as if that increase is due to facts like the economical situation or Human Development Index of the countries.
+We are interested in the causes and consequences of alcohol consumption especially in young people because this is something that affects our peers.
+Some research questions stem from pure curiosity, while others could actually lead us to information that would be useful for us personally.
+For instance, we are curious to relate this topic with other domains such as education and health and we are also looking forward to find out if the increase is due to facts like the economical situation or Human Development Index of the countries.

 ### Examples of related data driven projects